 Fig. 2.
 Immune cell delivery to perfused liver tumours.
 A) selection of a liver containing CRLM stably perfused with packed red cells.
-B) FACS C quantification of immune cell populations from a CFSE-labelled buffy coat before and then from serial perfusion samples following injection into the perfusate.
+B) FACS quantification of immune cell populations from a CFSE-labelled buffy coat before and then from serial perfusion samples following injection into the perfusate.
 C) fluorescence IHC demonstrating extravasation of the CFSE-labelled immune cells in the liver but not the CRLM at the end of the experiment.
-D) FACS quantification of the liver tissue and CRLM and their composition at the end of the perfusion.
+D) FACS quantification of the number of CFSE-labelled immune cells in the liver tissue and CRLM and their composition at the end of the perfusion.